2013 North Korean nuclear test: Further tests

 On 4 February 2013, a South Korean military official had stated that there was a "chance that the southern tunnel is a decoy, but we are not ruling out that the regime will conduct nuclear tests simultaneously at both tunnels".
 On 15 February 2013, North Korea had told China that they were preparing for one or two more nuclear tests that year.
 On 8 April 2013, South Korea had observed activity at Punggye-ri, suggesting that a fourth underground test was being prepared.
 It was later believed that the tunneling activity that started in April was for a long-term project, and that a nuclear test wouldn't occur soon.

 According to a U.S. expert, North Korea has everything in place for a fourth explosion but is hesitating due to the fear that it would anger China.
 A professor from Georgetown University predicted that test would occur in spring 2014 at latest.

 On 17 December 2013, a member of South Korea's parliamentary intelligence committee said that a nuclear and missile test would occur soon to draw attention away from the execution of Jang Sung-taek.
-This was said after North Korea floated propaganda leaflets to South Korea that threatened the annihilation of Baengnyeongdo.
+This was said after North Korea floated propaganda leaflets to South Korea that threatened the annihilation of the island Baengnyeongdo.

 On 22 April 2014, South Korea reported that North Korea had stepped up its activity at its main nuclear test site, meaning they may be preparing for their fourth underground nuclear test.
 The United States urged North Korea to refrain from testing.

-On 6 January 2016 North Korea says it has successfully carried out a hydrogen bomb test, which if confirmed, will be a first for the reclusive regime and a significant advancement for its military ambitions.
+On 6 January 2016 North Korea says it has successfully carried out a hydrogen bomb test, which if confirmed, would have been a first for the country and a significant advancement for its nuclear program.

 The test took place at 10 a.m. local time, the regime said in a televised statement.
 The seismic event, which measured the event at a magnitude of 5.1, occurred 19 kilometers (12 miles) east-northeast of Sungjibaegam, the United States Geological Survey said.
 A senior U.S. administration told CNN it could take days to obtain the scientific data to determine whether this was a successful test.